How to Install Exaile on Fedora 44

 Update the Flatpak package

-Keep the Flatpak build on the same system scope you used during installation.
+Keep the Flatpak update at the same system scope used during installation:

-Verify the Flatpak metadata after the update completes:
+Verify the Flathub app metadata after the update completes:

 Remove Exaile from Fedora